MelissaAlasalmi/MelissaAlasalmi/README.md

 📚 learning imperative programming with **algorithms projects in C** at Hive

 ## Next up:
-📣 **your stack here!** I'm currently looking for a junior developer position and I'm willing to customize my learning path to suit your needs!
 🔭 pulling it all together to build a web app that shows how balanced your actions towards all the SDGs are based on your daily choices

 ## Ask me about: